这不是不相关的东西,在这个时代里不管干什么想不跟IT打交道是不可能的事。就算你只是个在实验室里修电脑的,本文也值得一看。

 15. Work all night on a team

+project.
 No one likes to do this, but it's part of IT.
 Working

 through a hell project that requires an all-nighter to resolve